 Lenses, tripods, selfie sticks, underwater casing and chargers… there is an abundance of cool add-ons you can get for your camera.
 Also, some accessories are compatible between manufacturers, such as chargers, lenses etc., which can save you from having to buy new equipment.

 There are 3 Key elements when using a camera to take a photo.
 These elements are ISO, Aperture and Shutter Speed.
-Click on the tabs below to learn more about each one
+These elements are known as the exposure triangle

 ISO is all about a cameras sensitivity to light, more specifically the cameras image sensors sensitivity to light.
 Take a look at the chart below, it gives a summary of how the ISO scale works.